Jonny Gomes: Atlanta Braves

 Gomes signed with the Atlanta Braves for the 2015 season after agreeing to a one-year contract worth $5 million.
 Gomes quickly became well liked by teammates and fans alike.
 He was featured in a limited edition shared "Freddie Hugs" bobble head along with first baseman, Freddie Freeman.
 The bobble head was part of a promotional giveaway before the Braves' July 21, 2015, game against the Los Angeles Dodgers.
 When a reporter for the local Fox Sports station asked Gomes for an opinion on the bobble head, he respond with, "I definitely wasn't at the meeting when this was decided, but I'll take it."

 On August 28, 2015, Gomes made his pitching debut in a blowout 15–4 loss against the New York Yankees.
 He pitched the entire ninth inning, giving up two runs, including a home run to Chris Young, and recording his first strikeout.

 Kansas City Royals

 On August 31, 2015, Gomes was traded to the Kansas City Royals for minor league infielder Luis Valenzuela.

 The Royals won the 2015 World Series against the Mets.
 However, Gomes did not make the postseason roster and played in only 12 games for the Royals in 2015 but was given a World Series ring.

 Tohoku Rakuten Golden Eagles

 Gomes signed with the Tohoku Rakuten Golden Eagles on February 3, 2016.
 On May 6, the Eagles released Gomes.

 Savannah Bananas

 In 2022, Gomes played with the Savannah Bananas.

 Coaching career

 On February 1, 2018, Gomes announced his retirement to become the Rookie League hitting coach for the Arizona Diamondbacks.
 In 2019, he was named the outfield and baserunning coordinator for the Diamondbacks.

 Personal life

-His wife is Amber Gomes, married in 2019.
-They have three kids together, two boys and a little girl.
+He and his wife, Amber, married in 2019 and have two sons and a daughter.

+In 2008, with several teammates, Gomes supported Barack Obama's campaign for president.